 Step 9: Import Stats and Subscribers

 Users who subscribed to your site don’t get imported into your new site automatically.
-You can import them from your wordpress.com site by following these instructions on migrating wordpress.com subscribers.
+You can import them from your wordpress.com site by following the instructions here: https://jetpack.com/support/subscription-migration-tool/.

 When you connect to your wordpress.com account your new site stats reset.
 As far as I know, there is no option in the wordpress.com account settings to sync with your old stats.
 You can request the wordpress.com support staff to merge it with your new site stats.